michaelhe999/Math_Quiz_Project/README.md

 On the question and answer pages, there is a restart button that takes the user back to the starting screen.

-Here is a video of the app functioning.
+[Here](https://drive.google.com/file/d/1gF2Z3qYkVQP1lGjJFTVNE4-ZKKI74ORV/view?usp=sharing) is a video of the app functioning, as well as a code explanation.